themindfulbit/td/_content/1-episodes/2013-11-29-057-reinventing-yourself-with-merlin-mann.md

 > I don't think [transference](http://en.wikipedia.org/wiki/Transference) is the right word.

 {{ theme:partial src="fancy-quote" url="{{ soundcloud-url }}" time="51:38" person="erik" quote="It's better to be dead than look stupid, but it is possible to do both" }}

-> {{ theme:partial src="aside-header" voice="erik" text="On Fleet Week" }}
->
-> I have a lot of family in the Bay Area, and I've listened to them complain for years about low-flying jets during [Fleet Week](http://www.fleetweek.us/).
-Here are a couple of important notes.
->
-> First off, the only Navy airplanes who are ever allowed to fly low over populated areas in peacetime are the [Blue Angels](http://www.blueangels.navy.mil/), the Navy's aerial demonstration team.
-Any other low-flying Navy jet is either landing, taking off, or has a pilot who is about to get [FNAEB'd](http://www.public.navy.mil/bupers-npc/reference/milpersman/1000/1600Performance/Documents/1610-020.pdf) (pronounced FEE-NABBED).
->
-> For Fleet Week, it's the Blue Angels who are doing the low flying, either for the pre-show rehearsal or for their actual demonstration during the event.
-Flying low at 500 miles an hour is really difficult and takes a lot of practice to do it safely.
->
-> Each winter the Blues go to sunny [NAF El Centro, CA](http://en.wikipedia.org/wiki/NAF_El_Centro) and practice nothing but their show routine over the desert twice a day, six days a week, for two full months before doing it for real at the NAS Pensacola airshow.
-I've been lucky enough to work with a few former and future Blue Angels, and these guys take professionalism to a new level.
-Their post-flight debriefings are [merciless](http://vimeo.com/60346244).
-Being a Blue Angel one of the hardest jobs in Naval Aviation.
->
-> Unfortunately for everybody, due to the [sequestration cuts](http://en.wikipedia.org/wiki/Sequester_\(2013\)), the Blue Angels were barred from flying airshows (including Fleet Week) since their role was deemed non-mission-essential.
-Unless Congress fixes the current budget mess it's unknown when they'll start flying demonstrations again.

 Erik [revisits fear and failure](http://themindfulbit.com/blog/fear-and-failure), and he and Merlin talk about [meditation](http://en.wikipedia.org/wiki/Mindfulness) while Gabe silently judges them.